Invizimals (video game)

-Invizimals is an augmented reality role-playing video game developed by Novarama and published by Sony Computer Entertainment for the PlayStation Portable.
+Invizimals is an augmented reality role-playing video game developed by Novarama and published by Sony Computer Entertainment for the PlayStation Portable (PSP).
 It is the first entry in the Invizimals series, and was bundled with the PSP's camera attachment at launch.

 Gameplay

 The gameplay of Invizimals has been compared to the Pokémon series, involving players capturing and raising different species of creatures, and allowing the player to battle with them, either against an AI or with others using the PSP's wireless abilities.
-Unlike Pokémon however, Invizimals requires the player to hunt and capture these creatures within the real world, using the concept of augmented reality, a camera attachment for the PlayStation Portable, and a physical "trap" square-shaped device used as a fiduciary marker.
+Unlike Pokémon, however, Invizimals requires the player to hunt and capture these creatures within the real world, using the concept of augmented reality, a camera attachment for the PlayStation Portable, and a physical "trap" – a square-shaped device used as a fiduciary marker.
 These monsters are spawned at different environments (determined by colors of surfaces and time of day), and the trap is used to capture the monsters.
-Once captured, players are able to raise and level their monsters using "Watts" and allow them to learn different attacks of 6 different elements: Fire, Water, Earth (rock), Forest (jungle), Ice and Desert, that can be used in battle.
+Once captured, players are able to raise and level-up their monsters using "Watts" and allow them to learn different attacks of 6 different elements: Fire, Water, Earth (rock), Forest (jungle), Ice, and Desert.
 Players can also use the trap to view their monsters, and take pictures of their collection.
-Sparks, orb-like items can be used to purchase power-ups in an in-game store.
+Sparks, which are orb-like items, can be used to purchase power-ups in an in-game store.
 Mutant Invizimals can be found, which come in different colours and skills compared to their ordinary Invizimal counterparts.
 "Secret Invizimals" can only be captured when connecting to online multiplayer.